Kornil/Chingu-Animal-Icons/README.md

 <h4>History</h4>
 <p>
+13/01/2017 The mistic Alpaca and Meerkat reach the repo from a distant land.<br>
 17/12/2016 The Pearboar summoning is complete.<br>
 12/12//2016 Added robots for cheetah's new project(link soon).<br>
 09/12/2016 Added Cheetah, Rhino, Racoon, Kangaroo and Artic Fox.<br>